| Copyright | (c) 2017-20192023 Jim Rogers and Dakotah Lambert |

 buildFSA :: (NFData e, Ord e) => ForbiddenSubstrings e -> FSA Integer e #

-satisfying the conditions imposed by the
+Create an FSA satisfying the conditions imposed by the

 given sets of forbidden substrings.